adam-webee/gCMS/README.md

 ```bash
 vim config.test.json
 ```
-And insert below JSON into it:
+And insert the following JSON into it:
 ```json
 {
     "input": {